JasonLocklin/Dissertation/Prisms/Discussion.md

 suggests that the neglect-induced bias observed in line bisection probably represents a relatively clear indicator of a dorsal deficit within the disorder [@Striemer2010dpm].
-The findings here strongly suggest that, in at least some of the neglecting patients, prisms did appear to bring about a shift in bisection toward the neglected field.
-Due to the characteristics of the treatment and sample-size limitations, an experimental design that would have eliminated possible practice-effects was not possible.
+The findings here suggest that, in at least some of the neglecting patients, prisms did appear to bring about a shift in bisection toward the neglected field, replicating previous research, and confirming the prism-induced shift of visual-motor bias in the patients.

-However, keeping in mind that limitation, it is the pattern of response between this "dorsal" task and the other, more perceptual, tasks that is most informative.
+[SWM not remediated] The spatial working memory task, despite being spatial in nature, is designed to primarily test for ventrally-oriented working memory deficits, and relies on stimuli in central and right space, rather than left space, where the spatial attention defects associated with neglect predominate.

-[SWM not remediated] The spatial working memory task, despite being spatial in nature, is designed to test for the  more ventrally-oriented working memory deficits, and relies on stimuli in central and right space, rather than left space, where spatial attention defects predominate.
 The locations of the targets need to not only be perceived, but recalled again after a delay, and that delay putatively causes the task to rely heavily on ventral, working memory systems [@Ferber2006].
 When the patients performed